bitrise-io/devcenter/_articles/jp/tutorials/how-to-use-the-generic-file-storage.md

 ### Protecting the uploaded files in GENERIC FILE STORAGE

 Once you uploaded a file to **GENERIC FILE STORAGE**, you can set your uploaded files to Protected mode.
 This means that no one can download or reveal the file from your account but your builds can still use them.
-Once you click Make protected, Bitrise will handle the Env Var attached to your uploaded files as [secret Env Var](/builds/env-vars-secret-env-vars/).
+Once you click **Make protected**, Bitrise will handle the Env Var attached to your uploaded files as [secret Env Var](/builds/env-vars-secret-env-vars/).

 1. Click the horizontal ellipsis button and select **Make protected**.

    ![](/img/genericfileprotected.jpg)
 2. Click **Make it protected** in the pop-up window.

-Note that since this is now protected, you can only overwrite it if you delete the file and upload a new one again.
+Note that since the file is now protected, you can only overwrite it if you delete it and upload a new one again.

 ## Using the files uploaded to GENERIC FILE STORAGE on [bitrise.io](https://www.bitrise.io)